paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 ## Testing section
 I tested and confirmed the three pages are responsive to screen sizes as small as 325px.

-I tested my html on the w3c vaildator and found all code to be all ok once I removed three stray closing tags from the footer icons.
+I tested my html on the w3c vaildator and found all code to be ok.
+Although the intial test found three stray closing tags from the footer icons, and showed that I accidentally placed the script for font awesome below the closing body tag.
+Once these errors when tended to, the vaildator gave the all clear.

 I also tested my css on jigsaw and everything was perfect first time.